List of unarmed African Americans killed by law enforcement officers in the United States

 This is a list of African Americans reportedly killed while unarmed by non-military law enforcement officers in the United States.
 Events are listed whether they took place in the line of duty or not, and regardless of reason or method.
 The listing documents the occurrence of a death, making no implications regarding wrongdoing or justification on the part of the person killed or officer involved.
 Killings are arranged by date of the incident that caused death.

-A protester holds a "Say Their Names" sign; many of the names are of African Americans who were unarmed when they were killed by law enforcement officers.